why i use the Unlicense & CC0

 what would "perfect" copyright enforcement look like ? extrapolating what i see as the current system’s telos , it would look like protected "intellectual property" being physically impossible to create for everyone in the universe except for the "owner" .

-every time new "intellectual property" is created , everyone else’s agency decreases by some amount . it is a system reliant on death , because if death were abolished , all of the most important expressions would get copyrighted eventually , & never expire , rendering most entities born after that period unable to express much .
+every time new "intellectual property" is created , everyone else’s agency decreases by some amount . it is a system reliant on death , because if death were abolished , all of the most important expressions would get copyrighted eventually , & never expire , rendering most people born after that period unable to express much .

 so , if copyright decreases everyone’s agency , uses death as a mechanism to redistribute temporal privilege , & relies on the distributed violence of the state to enforce all of this , what’s the alternative ?